-&lt;sup>1 Staley K (2009) Exploring Impact: Public involvement in NHS, public health and social care research.
-Eastleigh: INVOLVE.
+1Staley K. (2009) Exploring Impact: Public involvement in NHS, public health and social care research, Eastleigh: INVOLVE.

-&lt;sup>2 Brett J, Staniszewska S, Mockford C. (2010) The PIRICOM Study.
+2 Brett J, Staniszewska S, Mockford C. (2010) The PIRICOM Study.
 A Systematic Review of the Conceptualisation, Measurement, Impact and Outcomes of Patient and Public Involvement in Health and Social Care Research, London: United Kingdom Clinical Research Collaboration.

-&lt;sup>3 Op Cit., Staley K. (2009).
+3 Op Cit., Staley K. (2009).

-&lt;sup>4 Staniszeweska S, Brett J, Mockford C, Barber R. (2011) The GRIPP checklist: strengthening the quality of patient and public involvement reporting in research, Intl.
-J. Technology Assessment in Health Care 27:4
+4 Staniszewska S, Brett J, Mockford C, Barber R. (2011) The GRIPP checklist: strengthening the quality of patient and public involvement reporting in research, Intl.
+J. Technology Assessment in Health Care, 27:4

-&lt;sup>5 INVOLVE (2012) Briefing Notes for Researchers: public involvement in NHS, public health and social care research, Briefing Note Three, p8.
-INVOLVE, Eastleigh
+5 INVOLVE (2012) Briefing Notes for Researchers: public involvement in NHS, public health and social care research, Briefing Note Three, p8, Eastleigh: INVOLVE

-&lt;sup>6 Staniszewska S, Haywood K L, Brett J and Tutton L. (2012) Patient and Public Involvement in Patient-Reported Outcome Measures: Evolution Not Revolution, The Patient 3 D Eizo 5 (2), 1-9.
+6 Staniszewska S, Haywood K L, Brett J and Tutton L. (2012) Patient and Public Involvement in Patient-Reported Outcome Measures: Evolution Not Revolution, The Patient 3 D Eizo 5 (2),

-&lt;sup>7 Faulkner A (2004) Capturing the experiences of those involved in the TRUE project: A story of colliding worlds, Eastleigh: INVOLVE
+7 Faulkner A. (2004) Capturing the experiences of those involved in the TRUE project: A story of colliding worlds, Eastleigh: INVOLVE

-&lt;sup>8 Winter & Munn-Giddings (2001) A Handbook for Action Research in Health and Social Care, Part 1 Ch 2, Routledge New York define Participatory Action Research (PAR) as 'the study of a social situation carried out by those involved in that situation in order to improve both their practice and the quality of their understanding'.
+8 Winter & Munn-Giddings (2001) A Handbook for Action Research in Health and Social Care, Part 1 Ch 2, Routledge New York define Participatory Action Research (PAR) as 'the study of a social situation carried out by those involved in that situation in order to improve both their practice and the quality of their understanding'.

-&lt;sup>9 POPPY Steering Group (2009) Family-centred care in neonatal units.
-A summary of research results and recommendations from the POPPY project.
-London: National Childbirth Trust.
+9 POPPY Steering Group (2009) Family-centred care in neonatal units.
+A summary of research results and recommendations from the POPPY project, London: National Childbirth Trust.
 Link to the research report: www.poppy-project.org.uk/resources/Poppy+report+for+PRINT.pdf

-&lt;sup>10 The Research Excellence Framework is the successor to the Research Assessment Exercise, a method of assessing the research of British higher education institutions.
+10 The Research Excellence Framework is the successor to the Research Assessment Exercise, a method of assessing the research of British higher education institutions.
 It will take place in 2014 to assess research that has taken place during the period 2008-13 inclusive.